The facts about fatbergs

 How big is the fatberg you've found in Liverpool?

-We estimate around 250 meters long, but it could be even longer.
+We estimate around 250 metres long, but it could be even longer.

 How much does the fatberg weigh?